So, you’re looking for the Chromebook with the best screen.

 Who this is good for: A power-user.
 Someone who wants it all.
 Power.
 Performance.
-And an amazing screen with crystal clear picture.
-This is one of the fastest Chromebooks with one of the best screens and highest resolutions you can get.
+And an amazing display with crystal clear picture.
+This is one of the fastest laptops with one of the best screens and highest resolutions you can get.

 The Acer 15 is the biggest model on this list.
 It has a huge 15.6’’ screen, which makes it the biggest screen size you can currently buy.
 It features IPS technology with 1920×1080 resolution for a true HD experience.

 With an Intel Celeron Dual-Core CPU 3205U clocked at 1.5GHz, it can handle moderate to advanced tasks without a hitch.
 It has 4GB of RAM and 32GB of storage for multitasking and local saving.

 The CPU also has integrated Intel HD graphics for light gaming, videos, and even photo-editing apps, if you please.

 If you want a Chromebook with a big screen, this is your thing.
 A huge picture with a high resolution makes your experience super clear and crisp.
 This is a laptop with one of the best setups.

 Who this is good for: Entertainment or productivity.
 You can watch videos, movies, YouTube, Netflix, and more on the big picture in high definition.

 And you can work with documents, spreadsheets, homework assignments, takes notes, and more with the extra display size you have and read everything easily with the clear text due to the awesome resolution.

 See more reviews about the Acer 15 on Amazon.